On the $t$-adic Littlewood Conjecture: Generating the Putative Number Wall of the Paper--Folding Sequence over

 for every $s\in\Sigma$ and every $\bn\in\{1,\ldots, 8\}^2$; \item $\tau$ is a $13$--coding defined over $\Sigma$ and taking values in $\bbf_3$.
 This coding is $5$--consistent for the tiling $T$ restricted to the region

 \end{enumerate} \end{thm}

-\begin{rem} The additional translation included in the definition of the coding $\tau'$ in~\eqref{deftau'} is an adjustment of a technical nature (see Section~\ref{sec:parameters} below for details).
+\begin{rem} The additional translation included in the definition of the coding $\tau'$ in~\eqref{deftau'} is an adjustment of a technical nature (see the Appendix for details).
 It enables one to match the zeroth row of the tiling with the finite portion of the Paper--Folding sequence used to build part of its Number Wall.
-This will allow later an easy comparison between the substitution that generates the zeroth row and the substitution generating the Paper--Folding sequence exposed in Example~\ref{es:paperFolding}. \end{rem}
+This will allow later an easy comparison between the substitution that generates the zeroth row and the substitution generating the Paper--Folding sequence outlined in Example~\ref{es:paperFolding}. \end{rem}

 Theorem~\ref{thm:main} is obtained by application of the algorithm described in Figure~\ref{fig:algo2} with the pa\-ra\-me\-ters

 The region $\mathcal{R}$ defined in~\eqref{regionR} is obtained from Pass 3 of this algorithm: it corresponds to the range of indices $(m,n)\in\Z^2$ such that and Note that Pass 3 then guarantees that the tiling $T$ satisfies the assumptions of Lemma~\ref{lem:completeTetrad} upon setting